 An Interlocal Agreement is a formal agreement between public agencies to jointly exercise powers.
 These agreements enable public agencies to work together to provide services, share resources and reach a common goal.
 Interlocal Agreements are authorized by the Michigan Constitution and the Urban Cooperation Act of 1967.
 The MEDC was created through an Interlocal Agreement between the Michigan Strategic Fund and public agencies across Michigan.

 MEDC appreciates and partners with numerous other types of economic development agencies across the state.
 These partners include various local agencies, utilities, and non-profit economic development organizations.
 To recognize these partnerships, the Corporate Partnership agreement was developed, which states that both entities will cooperate and assist each other in implementing economic development strategies that promote economic growth.

-On November 14, 2017, MEDC hosted the annual meeting of Corporate and Interlocal Partners to update partners on MEDC programs and initiatives.
-Presentations are now available for review and include:
+On October 30, 2018, MEDC hosted the annual meeting of Corporate and Interlocal Partners to update partners on MEDC programs and initiatives.
+Jeff Mason, MEDC President & CEO, gave an update of the FY18 final numbers.
+MEDC reported $7.3 billion in private investment and 40,000 new jobs from incentive projects.

 Looking ahead at 2019, Mason reviewed MEDC’s priorities as presented to the Executive Committee in July.
 These priorities include a more focued effort for business attraction and business marketing, as well as a new Site Readiness Program.
 For community investment the focus includes MEDC's RRC program and helping communities large and small.
 Mobility and PlanetM still remian a focus, as well as Michigan's rural regions and better leveraging MEDC's strategic partners (MMTC, SBDC, MCIC, etc.)